-This core indicator evaluates the status of the marine environment based on concentrations of the tributyltin (TBT) and its breakdown products dibutyltin (DBT) and monobutyltin (MBT) in the Baltic Sea; in water, biota (mussels, marine gastropods) and sediments.
-Imposex effects of TBT on marine gastropods are used as another source of data on TBT.
-Good status is achieved when the concentrations of TBT are below the threshold value.
-The indicator presents a status evaluation using all data available until 2015 to evaluate the assessment period 2011 - 2015.
+This core indicator evaluates the status of the marine environment based on concentrations of tributyltin (TBT) and its breakdown products dibutyltin (DBT) and monobutyltin (MBT) in the Baltic Sea.

-Key message figure 1: Status assessment results based on evaluation of the TBT concentrations in sediment and biological effects in marine gastropods (VDS).
+Key message figure 1.
+Status assessment results based on evaluation of the TBT concentrations in sediment and water, and biological effects in biota - marine gastropods (VDS).
+One-Out-All-Out (OOAO) method (main figure), in sediment (upper insert), in biota (middle insert), and in water (lower insert).
 The assessment is carried out using Scale 4 HELCOM assessment units (defined in the HELCOM Monitoring and Assessment Strategy Annex 4).
+Click here to access interactive maps at the HELCOM Map and Data Service: <a href="https://documents.org/links/nap-and-nap-